MichelaDA97/Growth_UIKit/README.md

 <p>
 The idea from which this app was born is to help people to follow a routine of daily habits.
-I tried to replicate the same app that I wrote in <a href="https://github.com/MichelaDA97/MorningGrowth.git">SwiftUI</a>.
+I tried to replicate the same <a href="https://github.com/MichelaDA97/MorningGrowth.git">app</a> that I wrote in SwiftUI.